 If your dog loves you, and is not used to you being gone for long periods of time, then leaving your dog home can make for an anxious pet.
-This is especially true in dogs who’ve been recently rescued, or bounce from household to household among family members.
+This is especially true in dogs who’ve been recently rescued or even bounce from household to household among family members.
+So, will it help to leave the TV on for the dog?

 Many dogs with separation anxiety respond well to radio music or TV noise, if used as a safety cue.
 “The whole idea is to get them to like something that doesn’t remind them of you," says Jeff Werber, a licensed veterinarian in Los Angeles.
 To puppies, you are the best entertainment – as long as you are available.
 They are used to you walking them, playing with them, feeding them and snuggling with them.
 When you’re not home, they just try to stay occupied.
 That might look destructive, unless you find another way to occupy their minds.
 Using the television as a distraction can help alleviate their boredom.